 Business Affairs is an administrative division within Appalachian State University.
 Our mission is to provide the most effective and efficient accounting and budgeting of the university's financial resources, while also providing exemplary services that maintain the support necessary for the infrastructure, safety and physical operation of the campus.

-Departments operating under the umbrella of the Office of Business Affairs include the following:
+Departments operating under the umbrella of Business Affairs include the following:

 Appalachian State University is fortunate to have an urban housing facility in New York City.
 The Appalachian Loft is designed to provide a hostel-type living environment for students, faculty, staff, and alumni who are conducting research in the city, attending conferences or training, traveling with colleagues and classmates for an off-campus learning experience, or participating in internships.

 The primary responsibility of the Budget Office is to allocate and monitor all budgeted funds appropriated by the North Carolina General Assembly as directed by the Board of Governors of the University of North Carolina System.